 Yarn: Green Mountain Spinnery Sylvan Spirit in agate, about 260 grams and 807 yards (4.5 skeins).

-Needles and finished dimensions: after blocking, the shawl is a whopping 105″ across the top, and 22″ deep at its deepest.
+Needles and finished dimensions: I used US 7 needles.
+After blocking, the shawl is a whopping 105″ across the top, and 22″ deep at its deepest.
 The overall shape is that of a boomerang.
 It is perfect for wrapping up around yourself on a chilly autumn day.4 likes